 Learning a new language is a valuable goal and can open doors both personally and professionally.
 However, choosing the right way to study is essential to ensure efficiency and satisfaction.
-Many people opt for language schools believing that this is the best alternative, but is that really true?
+Many people opt for language schools believing that this is the best alternative, but is that true?
 In this article, we will explore some of the main reasons to reconsider this choice, analyzing pros and cons with a critical eye.

 1. High Cost and Low Return

 One of the biggest barriers to studying at a language school is the high cost.
 The tuition for many courses can easily exceed hundreds of reais, reaching thousands of reais over the years.
-This investment often only covers in-person classes with limited duration, such as two hours a week, which may not be sufficient to achieve the desired fluency.
+This investment often only covers in-person classes with limited duration, such as two hours a week, which may not be enough to achieve the desired fluency.

 Practical examples:

 Meanwhile, with the same amount, you could access online platforms, e-books, or even hire private lessons with a qualified teacher.
-The autonomy in learning also allows you to personalize your approach, saving time and money.
+The autonomy in learning also allows you to customize your approach, saving time and money.

 2. Outdated Teaching Methods